Prepare Exchange resources

 - Administrator privileges on the collector server

-- Membership in the Exchange security group "View-Only Organization Management"
+Membership in the following Exchange security group:

-- Impersonation rights to scan deputy rules.
-See the section: Exchange Web Service - impersonation
+Impersonation rights to scan deputy rules.

-- Its own mailbox to scan public folders
+- Its own mailbox to scan public folders.

-- Membership in the Exchange security group "Organization Management"
+Membership in the Exchange security group "Organization Management"

-Deny rights applied to mailbox content may hinder successful scans.
+Denying rights applied to mailbox content may hinder successful scans.

-MFA (multi-factor authentication) is not supported for scanning or modifying Exchange on-premise.
+Multi-factor authentication (MFA) is not supported for scanning or modifying Exchange on-premise.

-Exchange Web Services - Impersonation
+Set up Exchange Web Services - Impersonation

 Impersonation only works with active Active Directory accounts.